Mia Hermansson-Högdahl

-Mia Hermansson-Högdahl (born 6 May 1965) is a Swedish team handball player.
+Mia Hermansson-Högdahl (born 6 May 1965) is a Swedish team handball player and handball coach.
 She was voted World Handball Player of the Year 1994 by the International Handball Federation.
+She is seen as one of the best Swedish players of all time.

 Hermansson-Högdahl has played 222 matches for the Swedish national team, and scored 1100 times.
+This makes her the single most scoring player ever on the Swedish national tea.
 She was voted into the World team in 1987, 1991 and 1994.
 As a club player she won the Women's EHF Champions League with Hypo Niederösterreich two times (1993/94, 1994/95).